 So many people tell me they can’t stand fish.
-The “fishiness” and the texture just takes out any desire to eat it.
+The “fishiness” and the texture just take out any desire to eat it.

 Try this delicious fish recipe and see what I mean!